MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/New-MgUserOutlookTaskGroup.md

 The collection of task folders in the task group.
 Read-only.
 Nullable.
-To construct, see NOTES section for TASKFOLDERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for TASKFOLDERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphOutlookTaskFolder[]